-Build Your Stakeholder Map Right Into Your EA Models
+Build Your Stakeholder Map Right Into Your Enterprise Architecture Models

 This is where EAs need intelligence in how to target their audience.

 Email groups, group mailboxes, channels, and forums are all ways of getting the word out to more targeted audiences.
-But even these may take limited account of individuals’ roles or interests.
+Even these methods may take limited account of individuals’ roles or interests.

 They’re also experts in building process maps, applications landscapes, business capability models, and more to map their organization’s systems and processes.